Rares-001/LinguaVerse/README.md

+LinguaVerse is an innovative hybrid app designed to make learning Italian or English engaging and enjoyable.
+The app features a variety of interactive games such as flashcards, memory cards, tests, and quizzes, ensuring a dynamic and fun learning experience.
+Whether you're a beginner or looking to enhance your language skills, LinguaVerse provides a comprehensive and entertaining way to master a new language.

 To ensure the functionality of the application, a valid database is essential.
 LinguaVerse utilizes PostgreSQL for its database management.
 Please follow the detailed instructions below to set up the required database:

 Install pgAdmin: